A woman with healthy skin in springtime

 Dr. Pimple Popper's Spring Skincare Picks

-Dr. Sandra Lee’s tips for spring skincare
+Dr. Sandra Lee’s top tips for spring skincare

 #1 Exfoliate gently